perezcarreno/chatgpt-remix/README.md

 ### Relevant code:

 This is a basic implementation of a ChatGPT conversations interface, but it's a good example of how you can build a full stack app with Prisma and Remix.
 The main functionality is creating users, logging in and out, and creating and deleting conversations that interact with the ChatGPT API.
+You can change the system message to have it follow your desired personality.

 - creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
 - user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)